textileio/papers/draft.md

 building their apps.
 In conjunction with community developers, Textile will provide a number of *Modules* designed to wrap a given domain (e.g., Photos) into a singular software package to facilitate this.
-This way, developers need only agree on the given data Module in order to provide seamless inter-application experiences.
-For example, any developer looking to provide a view on top of a user's Photos (perhaps their phone's camera roll) may utilize the Photos Module (which may be designed as in the example above).
-They may also extend this Module, to provide additional functionality.
+This way, developers need only agree on the given `Schema` in order to provide seamless inter-application experiences.
+For example, any developer looking to provide a view on top of a user's Photos (perhaps their phone's camera roll) may utilize a `Photos` Module.
+Similarly, a `Person` module might be designed as in the example from the previous section.
+Developers may also extend a given Module to provide additional functionality.

 In building on top of an existing Module, developers ensure other application developers are also able to interact with the data produced